 One of the overriding requests I receive from almost every commercial client is that the functionality of their website be designed to hinder this networking and attempt to lock visitors into the website.
 The most common way this manifests itself is that a request comes in for each external link on a website to open a new window.
 By doing that, so the theory goes, the visitor will always come back to the client’s website after visiting the external source.

 Experience and a moment’s thought about this idea proves it to be not only illogical but a pointless exercise.
 Look at the average user’s desktop when they are using the internet: you’ll see multiple browser windows open and, in the advent of web browsers which contain “tab” functionality, each window containing multiple tabs.
 This means that the chance of a user being able to use the simple navigation tool built into every web browser – the “back” button, designed to return visitors to a website which they visited earlier – is slim.
 The back button only relates to the current window or tab, so if one of my website visitors clicks on a link which opens a link from my website to another, they will never easily be able to go “back” to my website.
-Users of some browsers – for example on mobile devices or audible page readers – will even be stopped in their tracks when they don’t realize that a new browser window has been opened.
+Users of some browsers – for example on mobile devices or audible page readers – will even be stopped in their tracks when they don’t realise that a new browser window has been opened.

 (Let’s not even get into the whole technical mess with which so many less experienced programmers open new windows, which not only blocks search engines entirely but also visitors with non-standard web browsers.)